lmfilman/dwa15-p4/README.md

 ## Live URL of the project:
 http://lmfilman-dwa15-p4.gopagoda.com
 ## Description:
-A Laravel web application which allows users to manage a personal cookbook and share recipes with friends.
+A Laravel web application which allows users to manage their own personal cookbook.
+Users can add new recipes and search existing ones when they need to find a meal to fit their needs.
+User cookbooks are kept private by default, but users can share recipes or their entire cookbook with friends.

-This application demonstrates knowledge of ....edit this.....
+This application demonstrates knowledge of the Laravel framework, the MVC pattern, Object-relational mapping with Eloquent, database migrations, user authentication, ..... edit this ....

+## Requirements:
+### Need to have:
+* Users can login
+* Users can CRUD (create, read, update, delete) recipes
+* Users can CRUD tags for recipes
+* Users can search recipes
+* Users can share recipes with friends
+### Nice to have:
+* Users can plan on a calendar when they intend to cook future meals

 ## Extra details
 This project uses the Bootstrap framework: http://getbootstrap.com/